Neuromarketing in E-commerce: 15 Effective Ways To Ramp Up Sales

 Neuroscience + Marketing = Neuromarketing

 Neuromarketing is defined as a branch of neuroscience research which aims to perceive the consumers through their cognitive processes.
-It also finds applications in marketing, deciphering consumer’s preferences, expectations, motivations, and predicting their
+It also finds applications in marketing, deciphering consumer’s preferences, expectations, motivations, and predicting their behaviour.
+Moreover, it explaines failures or successes of the advertising or marketing campaigns.

 In other words, Neuromarketing means understanding the rationale behind how customers make purchase decisions in their journey and their responses to marketing stimuli.